Journal of Food Biochemistry

 The Journal of Food Biochemistry operates an online submission and peer review system that allows authors to submit articles online and track their progress via a web interface.
 Please read the remainder of these instructions to authors and then visit: http://mc.manuscriptcentral.com/jfbc.
 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
-If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
+If you have reviewed or authored for the journal in the past three years then you will have had an account created.

 All papers must be submitted via the online system.

 Search Engine Optimization for Your Paper